 The DJI Mavic Air 2’s FCC label was first shared online showing us that the new Mavic Air drone will come with a 3500mAh battery, an increase of 1,125mAh from the original Mavic Air’s 2375mAh.
 The Mavic Air 2 is likely to include DJI’s OcuSync 2.0 technology and a few of the features found on the Mavic 2 series, including, the downward-facing light, obstacle avoidance sensors on more than just the front.

 As this will be DJI’s first drone to come out in 2020, it will almost certainly include an ADS-B sensor to improve flight safety.
 The ADS-B sensor will allow manned aircraft and other drones to know when they are near to one another and sending a notification to your phone.

 The new controller brings along a brand new design forgoing the phone mount at the bottom of the controller for a new simpler looking phone mount.
 The controller also comes with a beefy heatsink possibly to keep the OcuSync 2.0 internals cool while flying.
 The image also shows the controller will not include an in-built display but will rather keep a three-way flight mode switch, power button, and a return-to-home button.

 Want to keep up with us?
 Make sure you follow us on Twitter, Instagram, Facebook.
-Make sure to watch our videos on YouTube.
-Spice up your wall with our aerial photography and view the rest of our photos on our Unsplash.
+Make sure to watch our videos on YouTube and view our photos on Unsplash.
 Share your thoughts on this article below, and thanks for being apart of dronenr.

-Looking to purchase a drone?
-Be sure to use our affiliate links for DJI and Amazon to keep us going at no cost to you!
+Looking to purchase new tech?
+Be sure to use our affiliate links for the following retailers eBay, Best Buy, Amazon, and DJI, it helps us to keep running at no cost to you!
 Our articles are supported by interest-based ads as well as affiliate links.
 These links give us a little back from every purchase without extra cost to you.
 Thanks for reading.